[Update] Amazon Bedrock AgentCore Managed Harness has been released in preview!

 Step Content

-Name Harness name (in this case, MyHarness)
+Name Harness name (I used MyHarness)

 Model provider Amazon Bedrock / OpenAI / Google Gemini